amidaware/trmm-docs/docs/unsupported_proxies.md

 These are some assumptions made to make this guide, short, easy to follow and to the point.
 Of course you can adapt it to your environment and/or current configuration.

-- You have a pfSense firewall
+- You have a PFSense firewall.
-- You have HAProxy installed
+- You have HAProxy installed.
-- You don't have any `http` frontends on your HAProxy
+- You don't have any `http` frontends on your HAProxy.
 - You have firewall rule to allow traffic from your WAN to HAProxy 443 port.
-- You have set Max Connections on Settings to a value MORE than the agents you plan to connect
+- You have set Max Connections on Settings to a value MORE than the agents you plan to connect.
 - Your subdomains are: `api`, `mesh`, `rmm`
-- You can resolve `(rmm|api|mesh).example.com` to your local TRMM server when in your local network
+- You can resolve `(rmm|api|mesh).example.com` to your local TRMM server when in your local network.
-- You can resolve `(rmm|api|mesh).example.com` to your public IP when you are outside of your local network
+- You can resolve `(rmm|api|mesh).example.com` to your public IP when you are outside of your local network.

 #### Global Settings

-Config file format, for reference
+Config file format, for reference:

 ```text
 global